-Your school is fortunate to have the services of a registered school nurse.
+Your school is fortunate to have the services of a Registered Nurse.
 The school nurse services several schools in the district; therefore she is in each school on a limited basis.
-The nurse works in close cooperation with the teachers, school secretary, and the health care providers in Scott City.
+The nurse works in close cooperation with the teachers, administration, school secretaries, and your child's health care providers.
 Parents are urged to confer with the school nurse on any matter pertaining to the health of their children.